Tanay7/Machine-Learning/Customer_segmentation/Readme.md

 Broke down the complex query into several simple ones and later collated into a single sheet for analysis using iterator.

-### Problem 7:
-**Market dynamics: Instability of segments over time**
-eg: Structural change which leads to segment creep and membership migration as the Users move from one segment to another.

-**Mitigation measure:**\
-Carried out automation (results fetch from SQL Db,Google sheets) to drastically reduce manual labour and time when Daily/ weekly/monthly/6 monthly segmentations were carried out.